-Engineers warned that even “cyclone proof” homes could be blown apart by winds expected to reach 300km per hour.
+Police have been forced to turn people away from some shelters after they reached full capacity, and engineers warned that even “cyclone proof” homes could be blown apart by winds expected to reach 300km (186 miles) per hour.

 Reporting from Cairns, Al Jazeera’s Andrew Thomas said this was a cyclone-prone area, “but nothing on this scale,” he said, calling Yasi a “monumental storm”.

 Satellite images showed Yasi covering an area bigger than Italy or New Zealand, and predicted to be the strongest ever to hit Australia.